This document outlines some general best practices for creating effective surveys with Qualtrics.

 - As with any research conducted on campus, federal human subject regulations may apply.
 You should contact the UW Institutional Review Board and review any other relevant policies before implementing your survey.

-- For assistance with sampling, weighting, instrument and question design, construction of data sets and other survey management needs, you can contact University of Wisconsin Survey Center or consult our other resources: Qualtrics Survey Hosting - Survey Resources.
+- For assistance with sampling, weighting, instrument and question design, construction of data sets and other survey management needs, you can contact University of Wisconsin Survey Center or consult our other resources: UW-Madison Qualtrics - Survey Resources.